 1. Flow Wrap Packaging

-Flow wrap stick pack packaging is where you get a roll stock or tubing, and you use a machine to form and fill the stick all at the same time.
-An excellent example of flow wrapping or form filling stick pack packaging include traditional candy bar wrappers
+Flow wrap stick packaging is where you get a roll stock or tubing, and you use a machine to form and fill the stick all at the same time.
+An excellent example of flow wrapping or form filling stick packs include traditional candy bar wrappers

 Before ordering this packaging solution, be sure you weigh its advantages and disadvantages.

-Some of the benefits that come with flow wrap or form fill stick pack packaging include:
+Some of the benefits that come with flow wrap include:

 Great for high volume and speed of filling